 🥘 Ingredients & Substitutions

-- Plant Based Milk- As this recipe is dairy free I have soaked the aubergine in Almond milk, but any other plant based milk will work, as will sparkling water.
-The liquid is used to draw out the bitterness from the aubergine.
-Use normal cows milk if you don’t need the recipe to be dairy free.
+- Plant Based Milk- As this recipe is dairy-free I have soaked the aubergine in almond milk, but any other plant-based milk will work, as will sparkling water.
+The liquid is used to draw out the bitterness from the aubergine and to stop the aubergine from absorbing excess oil.
+You can just use normal cow's milk if you don’t need the recipe to be dairy free.

-- Gluten Free Flour- As usual I have used Doves Farm Freee Plain flour, which is gluten free and is my favourite GF flour to use.
-Use regular flour if you don’t have a gluten allergy.
+- Gluten-Free Flour- As usual I have used Doves Farm Freee Plain flour, which is gluten-free and is my favourite gluten free flour to use.
+If you don't have a gluten allergy you can use regular plain flour.

-- Honey- I have used a regular runny honey.
-If you want to make this recipe vegan or more traditional just swap this out for molasses, as detailed above.
+- Honey- I have used regular runny honey like I also have in these air fryer honey roasted carrots.
+If you want to make this recipe vegan or more traditional just swap this out for molasses or golden syrup, as detailed above.

 - Olive Oil- This is used for frying the aubergine.
 Try and buy the best olive oil you can.
 I love Filippo Berio olive oil.